 Tiberius holds pride of place as the most perverted among the Pantheon of Rome’s early emperors.

-As a young man, he was relatively restrained, as he had to be amidst the prying eyes of the capital as a potential heir apparent.
-It was only during his self-imposed exile in the Villa of Jupiter on the island of Capri (where millions of tourists still flock every year) where he unleashed his depravity.
+As a young man, Tiberius was relatively restrained, as he had to be amidst the prying eyes of the capital as a potential heir apparent.
+It was only during his self-imposed exile in the Villa of Jupiter on the island of Capri (where millions of tourists still flock every year) where he fully let loose in sexual deviance.

 The walls of the imperial palace were awash with pornographic imagery, much like that still on display inside the brothel (lupanar) in Pompeii.
-And with pornography as his backdrop, Tiberius would command his “tight bums”—groups of young boys whose “talents” are clear from the name—to perform threesomes in front of him in order to stimulate his flagging libido.
+And with pornography as his backdrop, Tiberius would command his “tight bums” — groups of young boys whose “talents” are clear from the name — to perform threesomes in front of him to stimulate his flagging libido.

-From sexual deprivation to simple stripped-down sadism, during banquets Tiberius would fill his drinking companions with vast quantities of wine before tying ligatures around their penises, preventing them from urinating.
+From sexual depravity to simple stripped-down sadism, at banquets Tiberius would ply his drinking companions with wine before tying ligatures around their penises to prevent them from pissing.

-But it was for paedophilia that Tiberius was most notorious.
+But it was for his paedophilia that Tiberius is most notorious.

-Tiberius trained infants he called his “little fish” to swim between his thighs when he took a bath and nibble on his genitalia.
+According to Suetonius, Tiberius trained infants he called his “little fish” to swim between his thighs while he took a bath and nibble on his genitalia.
 And that’s not even the most horrendous.
-We’re also told that he would take newborn babies from their mothers and hold them to his genitals, hoping they would respond to him as if to their mother’s breast.
+We’re also told that he would take newborn babies from their mothers and hold them to his genitals, hoping they would suckle as if upon their mother’s breast.

-Tiberius buggered two boys during a sacrificial ceremony on the island, and when they complained he had their legs broken.
+Tiberius buggered two boys during a sacrificial ceremony on Capri, and when they complained he had their legs broken.
 He also sexually assaulted aristocratic women, causing one woman, Mallonia, such trauma that she was driven to suicide.

 In old age, Tiberius was hairy and pungent, and theatrical audiences would taunt him by chanting “the old goat is licking the old does’ asses”.
 Given that in Latin the word for goat is caprea, contemporary references to Tiberius’s twisted pleasure palace on Capri as “the old goat’s garden” is a pun that would have been lost on no one.

 We’ll never know exactly to what extent these stories about Tiberius’s sexual depravity were true.
-There is, undoubtedly, a kernel of truth; the weight of sources and their cohesion make complete fabrication extremely unlikely.
-But Tiberius was hated by the Roman elite—far more so than his predecessor Augustus had been.
-And we’d do well to bear in mind that it was the Roman elite, their tradition coming down to us in the writings of Tacitus and Cassius Dio, who wrote the histories.
+There is, most probably, a kernel of truth: the weight of sources and their cohesion make complete fabrication extremely unlikely.
+But Tiberius was hated by the Roman elite — far more than his predecessor Augustus had been.
+And we would do well to bear in mind that it was the Roman elite, whose tradition survives in the writings of Tacitus and Cassius Dio, who wrote the histories.

 And despite the clear bias, the disturbing truth is that Suetonius probably captures much more of the man than we would like to think.